 Power Systems continues to support up to three different operating systems simultaneously – IBM AIX, IBM i and Linux (both big-endian and little-endian) – running on the powerful and highly mature IBM PowerVM hypervisor.
 PowerVM enables multiple virtual environments to run efficiently and in complete isolation from each other on the same physical hardware, seamlessly flexing resources up and down to match your changing business objectives.
 These capabilities mean that you can consolidate multiple mission-critical systems to a single Power server without concerns about security, availability or performance.

-The POWER8 architecture is ideally suited for the demands of big data, providing 4X the threads, 4X the memory bandwidth and 4X the onboard cache of x86 processors.
-Innovations such as CAPI can enable order-of-magnitude improvements in analytics and machine learning, and open-source analytical tools really excel on the platform – for example, Apache Spark offers 2X the per-core performance on Power versus x86.
+The POWER9 architecture is ideally suited for the demands of big data, providing 2X performance per core, 6-9.5X CPU to Accelerator bandwidth and 1.8X more memory bandwidth than x86 processors.
+Innovations such as CAPI can enable order-of-magnitude improvements in analytics and machine learning, and open-source analytical tools really excel on the platform.

 For mission-critical workloads running on AIX, i or Power Linux, where even short periods of downtime are unacceptable, Power Systems continues to offer exceptional stability and resilience.
 With the optional IBM PowerHA software, you can create high-availability clusters spanning different locations for the ultimate reassurance that your core systems will be available at all times.